Go back to all articles

 In this test, they show to expose the website to users only for five seconds.
 After that, we will ask the users some questions based on what they remember from the image.
 Although this kind of feedback won’t give you a detailed analysis of the picture, it can tell you what most people think about your website’s usability after their first glance.

-However, you should remember your specific needs before choosing participants for the test.
+You should remember your specific needs before choosing participants for the test.
 Once you identify your target market, it’s time to define your target audience and start evaluating different usability testing examples.

 Key Features of Usability Testing for E-Commerce Websites